Thomas Coke, 8th Earl of Leicester: Education and career

 Lord Leicester was educated at Beeston Hall School and Eton College.
 Between 1979 and 1981, he was the Page of Honour to Queen Elizabeth II.
 He graduated from the University of Manchester with a Bachelor of Arts in the History of Art.
 In 1987, he was commissioned into the Scots Guards.
 Between 1991 and 1993, he served as Equerry to the Duke of Kent.
 He now runs the family estate at Holkham Hall.
 In 2021, he won a by-election to the House of Lords as a member of the Conservative Party, taking the oath on 20 July 2021.

 Marriage and family

-Lord Leicester was married on 21 December 1996 to Polly Maria Whately (born 1967), youngest daughter of the financier David Whately and his wife Belinda Belville, of the designers Bellville Sassoon.
+Lord Leicester was married on 21 December 1996 to Polly Maria Whately (born 1967), youngest daughter of the financier David Whately and his wife Belinda Bellville, of the designers Bellville Sassoon.
 Lady Leicester, through her mother, is a first cousin of the interior designer Cath Kidston.
 She is a milliner by profession.

-They have a son and three daughters together:
+They have one son and three daughters together: